Geometric and topological rigidity of pinched submanifolds in Riemannian manifolds: Proof of the result for

 In particular, if $n$ is even and $\beta_2(M^n)>0$, then $f$ is totally geodesic and $M^n$ is isometric to the complex projective space $\CP^{n/2}$, endowed with the Fubini-Study metric up to scaling of the ambient metric. \end{theorem} \proof Proposition \ref{propu} implies that $M^n$ has nonnegative isotropic curvature.
 We begin by proving the theorem for simply connected submanifolds.
 The proof is divided into two cases. \emph{Case I}.
 Suppose that there exists a point at which $M^n$ has positive isotropic curvature.
 Since, $M^n$ has nonnegative isotropic curvature, it follows from Remark (iv) in \cite{ses} that $M^n$ admits a metric of positive isotropic curvature.
 By the result of Moore and Micallef \cite{MM}, $M^n$ must be homeomorphic to $\Sf^n$.

 Suppose $M^n$ were locally reducible.
-Then there would exist a nontrivial local decomposition $M^n\cong M_1\times M_2$ with $\dim M_1,\dim M_2\geq1$.
+Then there would exist a decomposition $M^n\cong M_1\times M_2$ with $\dim M_1,\dim M_2\geq1$.
 However, $\Sf^n$ cannot be expressed as a topological product of lower-dimensional manifolds, so this is impossible.
 Therefore, $M^n$ is locally irreducible.
 Hence, $M^n$ falls under the cases described in Theorem \ref{acta}.
 Since $M^n$ is homeomorphic to $\Sf^n$, case $(ii)$ in that theorem is excluded.
-In the remaining cases, the manifold is therefore diffeomorphic to $\Sf^n$.
+In the remaining cases, the manifold is therefore diffeomorphic to $\Sf^n$. \emph{Case II}.

-\emph{Case II}.
 Now suppose that $M^n$ has no points of positive isotropic curvature.
 It then follows from part $(ii)$ of Proposition \ref{propu}, that the inequality \eqref{1} holds as an equality at every point.

 We claim that $M^n$ is locally irreducible.
 Suppose, to the contrary, that $M^n$ is reducible.
 Then $M^n$ must be isometric to a Riemannian product as in one of the two cases of Theorem \ref{duke}.
 Case $(b)$ of that theorem is ruled out by part $(ii)$ of Proposition \ref{propprod}.
 Suppose that $M^n$ is a Riemannian product as in case $(a)$.
 Since $M^n$ has no Euclidean factor, Proposition \ref{propprod} applies.
 For dimension reasons, only cases $(i)$ and $(ii)$ in that proposition can occur.
 If case $(i)$ occurs, then $M^n$ would be flat, contradicting the fact that $M^n$ is compact and simply connected.
 In case $(ii)$, we have $n_1=2$ and $N_1$ is flat, which contradicts the requirement that $N_1$ be diffeomorphic to $\Sf^2$.